browserengineering/book/book/chrome.md

 *Forward*: Add a forward button, which should undo the back button.
-If the most recent navigation action wasn't a back button, the forward button shouldn't do anything.
+If the most recent navigation action wasn't a back button, the forward button shouldn't do anything.^[To accomplish this, you'll need to keep around history items when clicking the back button, and store an index into it for the current page, instead of removing them entirely from the array.]
 Draw it in gray in that case, so the user isn't stuck wondering why it doesn't work.
 Also draw the back button in gray if there's nowhere to go back to.

 *Fragments*: URLs can contain a *fragment*, which comes at the end of a URL and is separated from the path by a hash sign `#`.
 When the